Kevinnota/NED-flow/docs/source/index.rst

 NED-flow is a NextFlow pipeline for analysing Nuclear (ancient) environmental DNA.

-Whith NED-flow it is easy to:
+With NED-flow it is easy to:

 - download, update, and manage reference database with ``ned-ref-manager.py`` and ``ned.nf --build``
 - map reads to each reference assembly independently with ``ned.nf --mapping``